Alex Hurst (footballer)

 A former Academy player at Crewe Alexandra, he won a move from Matlock Town to Bradford (Park Avenue) in October 2018, before being picked up by Port Vale in August 2019.
 He returned on loan at Bradford (Park Avenue) during the 2019–20 season.
-He played 26 games for Port Vale in the 2020–21 season, but featured just twice the following season and joined York City in June 2022.
+He played 26 games for Port Vale in the 2020–21 season but featured just twice the following season and joined York City in June 2022.
+He signed with Macclesfield in September 2023 before he joined Leek Town in June 2024.

 Career

 Early career

 Hurst came through the Academy at Crewe Alexandra and played for the "Railwaymen" at under-18 and under-23 level.
 He joined Northern Premier League Premier Division side Matlock Town in August 2018 after impressing "Gladiators" boss Dave Hoole on trial.
 He was signed by National League North club Bradford (Park Avenue) on 19 October 2018.
 He made his debut for the Avenue the following day, and after coming on for Nicky Wroe as a 68th-minute substitute went and scored a goal with five minutes in what finished as a 6–0 victory at Nuneaton Borough.
 He was handed his first start by manager Mark Bower on Boxing day, as Bradford recorded a 5–1 victory at Guiseley.
 He ended the 2018–19 season with 13 starts and 12 substitute appearances to his name, including a brief cameo in a 1–0 defeat at Spennymoor Town in the play-off quarter-finals.